 Released on this day in 1979, The Cure’s quirky punk-pop classic ‘Boys Don’t Cry’ was a sleeping giant that never climbed the charts upon its first release despite being one of the catchiest songs that the band ever produced.
-The single, a move away from the band’s previous post-punk sound, signalled that despite being let down by their label, Robert Smith and The Cure were set to be one of the most complete bands Britain has ever produced.
+The single, a move away from the band’s previous dirgey post-punk squalor, signalled that, despite being let down by their label, Robert Smith and The Cure were set to be one of the most complete bands Britain has ever produced.

 The Cure, comprised at the time of Smith, Lol Tolhurst and Michael Dempsey, were gaining fame among the glitterati of London’s punk scene almost as soon as they began rehearsing in Crawley in 1978.
-By the end of the year, they were a hot new thing and their menace-laden post-punk sound was a wave of the future.
+By the end of the year, they were a hot new thing, and their menace-laden post-punk sound was a wave of the future.
 It was enough to get the group’s name up in lights and the attention of the music press.

 It meant that the release of their pop-tinged classic ‘Boys Don’t Cry’ came a little out of leftfield for music journalists who claimed that while the song performed live mirrored the band’s artistic output, on record, it sounded fairly paltry in comparison.
 It’s something Tolhurst has often rallied against.
 “Pop was never a dirty word with the Cure,” Tolhurst told Radio X of the original number and the perception that had surrounded the band.

 “But our songs came from our lives, like our diary.
 A lot of things that happened in my life and in Robert’s life were very upsetting,” he added.
 “So that’s what we wrote about.
 And I think that’s what artists should do.
 They should be a reflection of the times and the places that they live in.
 For The Cure, we tried to paint the pictures of our lives, musically.”

-The Cure continually played with the machismo that runs throughout rock and roll in the seventies, they were happier than most to offer up vulnerable sides to themselves and were never scared to show their emotions.
+The Cure continually played with the machismo that runs throughout rock and roll in the seventies; they were happier than most to offer up vulnerable sides to themselves and were never scared to show their emotions.
 It was a clear narrative that meant that the song did connect with a subsect of society, becoming a cult hit on the indie dancefloors of the nation.
 Despite this fact, the single didn’t even break in the top 75 on the charts.
 Everybody involved was disappointed, including Fiction label boss Chris Parry.

-The band moved away from the pop tones of ‘Boys Don’t Cry’, their material became darker and more menacing, the group even stopped performing the song live, thinking it lost to the air.
+Shortly after the release, the band moved away from the pop tones of ‘Boys Don’t Cry’, their material became darker and more menacing, the group even stopped performing the song live, thinking it lost to the air, never to be recaptured.
 After a few band member changes (it is The Cure after all), Smith began to take the band in a new direction.

 Fiction worked with the band to release a compilation of The Cure’s singles called Standing On A Beach and, with it, came a re-release of ‘Boys Don’t Cry’ which featured new vocals and a new mix.
 Seven years on and Smith’s vocals had drastically changed, maturing into something removed from their first effort and positively bolstered by the passage of time.